vic/happy/README.md

 ### the `happy` macro

-The `happy` macro takes a `do` block and rewrites any first-level pattern matching expression into a case.
+The `happy` macro takes a `do` block and rewrites any first-level pattern matching expression into a `cond`.

 ```elixir
 happy do